dartmouth-cs98/together/MessageTypes.md

 * Protocol
     * When the user pauses, the client sends this message and then executes a pause client-side.
 Format: `<ID>`
     * The server recieves this, stops the player's animation, and echoes the message out to the other players.
 Format: `<ID, player_socket>`
     * Each other player recieves this and also stops that player's animation.
-No response
+No response.

 ### `unpause`
 * ID: 7